-- 2 oz. processed cheese

-- 1 1/2 cups of lowfat, or nonfat cottage cheese

-- 1 1/2 cups of ice milk, or ice cream

-- 1/3 cup nonfat dry milk

-- 1/2 cup nonfat, or lowfat evaporated milk

-- 1 cup nonfat, or lowfat plain yogurt

-- 1 cup pudding

-- (c) Vegetable-Fruit Group.
+- (c) Vegetable_Group.
+Includes fresh frozen and canned vegetables.
+The daily requirement shall be at least four servings.
+One serving equals 1 cup cooked vegetables or 2 cups fresh leafy greens.
+7 1⁄2 servings per week must be red and orange vegetables and 2 1⁄2 servings per week must be dark-green vegetables.
+At least 1 serving per day must be a fresh vegetable.
+Recommend only fresh or frozen vegetables are served instead of canned.
+If canned vegetables are served, require less than or equal to 220 mg sodium per serving. - (d) -Fruit Group.
 Includes: fresh, frozen, dried, and canned vegetables and fruits.
-One serving equals: 1/2 cup vegetable or fruit; 6 oz. of 100% juice; 1 medium apple, orange, banana, or potato; 1/2 grapefruit, or 1/4 cup dried fruit.
-The daily requirement shall be at least six servings; at least one serving per day, or seven (7) servings per week, shall be from each of the following three categories:

-- (1) One serving of a fresh fruit or vegetable.

-- (2) One serving of a Vitamin C source containing 30 mg. or more.
+The daily requirement shall be at least two servings.
+One serving equals: 1/2 cup vegetable or fruit; 6 oz. of 100% juice; 1 medium small apple; 1 medium pear or 3 medium plums; 1 large orange, peach or, banana, or potate; 1/2 grapefruit, or 1/4 2 cup dried fruit.
+One serving per day may be substitute for an additional serving from the vegetable group.
+At least 1 serving per day must be a fresh fruit.
+Recommend only fresh or frozen fruits are served.
+Require canned and frozen fruit with no added sweeteners.
+Canned fruit must be in 100% fruit juice or water.
+The daily requirement shall be at least six servings; at least one serving per day, or seven (7) servings per week, shall be from each of the following three categories: - (1) One serving of a fresh fruit or vegetable. - 2) One serving of a Vitamin C source containing 30 mg. or more.
 One serving equals, but is not limited to, the following examples: